Investing term

 Cash, receivables, inventory, and other assets the company expects to convert to cash within a year.

-Current assets are the things a company expects to turn into cash within a year — cash itself, money owed by customers, inventory, and short-term investments.
-They're the liquid resources available to pay near-term bills.
-Compared against current liabilities, they reveal whether a company can comfortably cover what it owes in the coming year.
+Current assets are the things a company expects to turn into cash within a year — cash itself, money owed by customers (receivables), inventory, and short-term investments.
+They're the liquid resources available to pay near-term bills, sitting at the top of the balance sheet's asset side.

 For example